 Go to the Slide Master View and find the parent layout (the largest and top-most one).
 Then right-click the slide space and select ‘Format Background.’
 Choose from the options to insert your PowerPoint background.

-To learn how to properly create the background design for your PowerPoint template, watch the tutorial below to see how Camille does it.
+To see how to properly create the background design for your PowerPoint template, watch the short tutorial below to see how Camille does it on your Slide Master.

 When deciding on a background for your slides, make sure that any text you add to your slide is readable.